 5. Size and Weight

-There are several cordless impact driver alternatives available.
+There are several cordless driver alternatives available.
 A lot of these alternatives also come with a lot of extras right out of the box.
 These add-ons can be quite useful in improving your overall experience.
 Carrying bags, batteries, charging kits, driver bits, and other cordless impact drill accessories are available.

-While these factors do not have a direct bearing on the performance of a specific impact driver, they do improve the overall experience.
+While these factors do not have a direct bearing on the performance of a specific driver, they do improve the overall experience.
 And if a cordless impact driver comes with any of these extras, it implies the user will get a lot of bang for his or her buck.

 7. Durability and Reliability

 There are cordless impact driver alternatives available with a two-year or three-year guarantee period.
 However, other alternatives come with a 5-year warranty, and in some circumstances, a lifetime warranty.
-As you can think, such cordless impact drills can easily survive a long period without causing any problems.
+As you can think, such drills can easily survive a long period without causing any problems.